kuberhealthy/kuberhealthy/cmd/resource-quota-check/README.md

 `kubectl apply -f https://raw.githubusercontent.com/Comcast/kuberhealthy/cmd/resource-quota-check/resource-quota-check.yaml`

-Make sure you are using at least Kuberhealthy 2.0.0 or anything lateer.
+Make sure you are using at least Kuberhealthy 2.0.0 or anything later.